-Further to the Company's reports, whereby it continues to examine business opportunities related to the expansion of its operations to additional segments that coincide with its business strategy, while becoming part of the world of digital commerce, which has been gathering momentum in Israel and throughout the world and creating an additional growth engine, and aiming to create consumption experience, alongside the development of its core business in traditional retail, the Company has acquired e-commerce operations from Buy2 Networks Ltd.
+Further to the Company's reports, whereby it continues to examine business opportunities related to the expansion of its operations to additional segments that coincide with its business strategy, while becoming part of the world of digital commerce, which has been gathering momentum in Israel and throughout the world and creating an additional growth engine, and aiming to create consumption experience, alongside the development of its core business in traditional retail, the Company has acquired E-Commerce operations from Buy2 Networks Ltd. The Azrieli.com website provides an e-commerce platform which will integrate into and boost the malls and retail centers business through online activity by way of combined sales.